johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img src="/assets/images/diagrams/cs-inference-rules-app-argeval.png"></img>
 </div>

 Both rules require that some evaluation take place on one of the subterms.
 More importantly the shape of the term remains the same.
 Neither _e-arg-eval_ or _e-app-eval_ change the shape of the term to which they apply, only the shape of the sub terms.
 This is in contrast to _e-inv_ and _e-app_ which discard the invocation operator and second term respectively.
 As a result the `RuleMatch` contains the subterm that needs to be evaluated further and the other subterm that remains stagnant.
-Note that the _e-arg-eval_ rule is applied first so that the _e-app-eval_ rule can ignore the second subterm under the assumption that it's a value term (ie, not `Invoke` or `Apply`).
+Note that in the function definition the _e-arg-eval_ rule is matched first so that the _e-app-eval_ rule can ignore the second subterm under the assumption that it's a value term (not `Invoke` or `Apply`).

 ```haskell
 matchRule t = error $ "No inference rule applies for: " ++ (show t)